egberts/easy-admin/500-dns/README.zones.details.md

 Zone File Format
 ----------------
-Zone file is a UNIX-ASCII-based flat-file format.
+Zone file is (usually) an UNIX-ASCII-based flat-file format.

 Such a format of a Zone file is like a comma-separated-value format but without the commas.
 Also takes ';' symbol as a comment part for the remainder of its line.

 DEEP-INSIGHT: Giant ISPs use full-blown database server instead of a zone text file.
-Here, we focus on zone file being text-based instead of delving into database backends; because text-based zone file is more common scenario.
+Here, we focus on zone file being text-based instead of delving into database backends; because text-based zone file is easier to use and the more common scenario.

 HISTORICAL: As administrators, we say that a zone file is actually the primary zone file.
 Reason is that secondary zone file had since been redesigned to be a memory-stored, disk-checkpointed, indexed-binary blob format, which provides for the fastest response time with record answers (values).

-Meanwhile, secondary zone file (only found in secondary nameserver) get its blob file automatically updated by its primary DNS server whose primary zone file remains in text-based format.
+Meanwhile, secondary zone file (only found in secondary nameserver) get its blob file automatically updated from and by its primary DNS server whose primary zone file remains in text-based format.

-Henceforth, editing a zone file often means the only the primary aspect of zone file is being edited.
+Henceforth, editing a zone file often means the only the primary aspect of zone file is being edited and on the primary server.
+(It is possible to edit the text-based zone file on secondary nameservers as an emergency backstop effort).

-Secondary zone file get directly maintained by secondary nameserver software yet updated by its primary nameserver.
+Secondary zone file gets directly maintained and dished out by a secondary nameserver software yet updated by its primary nameserver.
 No administrator need be involved in the maintenance of these secondary zone files.

 You can peek at a secondary zone file, but not change it.